fifth-postulate/group-theory-with-gap/README.md

 > thousands of functions implementing algebraic algorithms written in the GAP
 > language as well as large data libraries of algebraic objects.

+## Outline
+Here we list the questions we want to answer and how we are answering them with group theory.

+### How many different kinds of colored cubes are there
+If we have a cube, and a number of colors, how many different ways are there to color the cube taking rotations in account?

 [wikipedia.group-theory]: https://en.wikipedia.org/wiki/Group_theory
 [gap]: http://www.gap-system.org/